aashavskiy/aliksbookbot/README.md

    ```
 4. Create a `.env` file from `.env.example` and fill in your credentials.

+### Security recommendations
+- Use email app passwords instead of your primary credentials for `EMAIL_PASSWORD`.
+- In production (e.g., Cloud Run), store secrets in the platform's secret manager instead of a plain `.env` file.
+- Keep your PocketBook email private and restrict bot access via `whitelist.py`.

 ### **Running Locally**
 #### **Polling Mode**
 To start the bot using **polling** (suitable for local development):